What developers should know about security with Troy Hunt

-Troy: [00:36:51] So I’ll actually got to talk about this as a talk called hacky Korea.
-So if you do a Google for my name and hacky Korea, there’s a YouTube video I’ve done a couple of times now.
+Troy: [00:36:51] So I've actually got a talk about this, it's a talk called hacker career.
+So if you do a Google for my name and hacker career, there's a YouTube video I've done a couple of times now.

 In fact, I was looking at it just an hour ago for another blog post I was writing and I was this, I think this is my favorite talk.
 Yeah.
 It's the only sort of soft skills talk I think I've done before, but it's, it's my favorite talk.
 And, and in there I talk about how I started to eventually hate my job.

 So this is now sort of 2014 era.
-Ah, I’ve got a new boss.
-The new boss really didn’t understand what I did.
+Ah, I've got a new boss.
+The new boss really didn't understand what I did.
 He was in the Philippines.
 I was in Australia.
 Big cultural differences.
-My Ozzy honesty and directness probably didn’t go down very well, which, if I’m being honest and direct, I didn’t really care about.
+My Ozzy honesty and directness probably didn't go down very well with him, which, if I'm being honest and direct, I didn't really care about.

-And, um, you know, we, we really didn’t see Ottawa and I was just hating the job.
-And.
-I eventually had the very joyful opportunity to take a redundancy, and so they, they ended up making four different roles that were based out of Australia, but worked across Asia Pacific, redundant.
-We were in a part of the world where we were sort of the most expensive market looking after the cheapest market we were contracting.
+And, um, you know, we, we really didn't see Ottawa and I was just hating the job.
+And, I eventually had the very joyful opportunity to take a redundancy, and so they, they ended up making four different roles that were based out of Australia, but worked across Asia Pacific, redundant.
+We were in a part of the world where we were sort of the most expensive market looking after the cheapest market we were contracting, they're expanding.

 And I managed a, at that time, my Pluralsight courses were going really, really well.
 So I just went and started doing that.
 And then.
 Heaps of other things on top of it.